sfeir-open-source/sfeir-school-theme/README.md

 Here are the impacts of the mode :
 * Change the first slide
-* If you use sfeir background (`transition-bg-sfeir-1` to `transition-bg-sfeir-3`), the background use will be green or blue
+* If you use SFEIR background (`transition-bg-sfeir-1` to `transition-bg-sfeir-3`), the background use will be green or blue
 * The underline of titles in transitions slides
 * The exercice slide
 * The color of feather icons